Superman in film: Superman: Man of Steel (2004)

-Superman Returns sequel (2008/09)
+Superman Returns sequel (2008–2009)

-In February 2006, four months before the release of Superman Returns, Warner Brothers announced a summer 2009 theatrical release date for a sequel, with Bryan Singer returning as director, along with Brandon Routh, Kevin Spacey, Kate Bosworth, Sam Huntington, Frank Langella, and Tristan Lake Leabu expected to reprise their roles.
+Four months before the release of Superman Returns, Warner Bros. announced a summer 2009 theatrical release date for a sequel, with Bryan Singer returning as director, along with Brandon Routh, Kevin Spacey, Kate Bosworth, Sam Huntington, Frank Langella, and Tristan Lake Leabu expected to reprise their roles.

-However, with the release of Superman Returns in July 2006, the studio was hesitant on moving forward with development.
-Warner Brothers President Alan F. Horn explained that Superman Returns was a very successful film, but that it "should have done $500 million worldwide" and that they "should have had perhaps a little more action to satisfy the young male crowd".
-Singer reacted incredulously to the studio complaints, saying that the "movie made $400 million!
-I don't know what constitutes under-performing these days".
+After the release of Superman Returns in July 2006, the studio was hesitant on moving forward with development.
+Warner Brothers President Alan F. Horn explained that Superman Returns was a successful film, but that it "should have done $500 million worldwide" and that the film could have featured more action for the young male audience.
+Singer was critical to the studio complaints, and considered that the film was financially successful enough to guarantee a sequel.

 Filming was supposed to start in March 2008.
 While no screenplay was ever written, Singer would have titled it Man of Steel, stressing that it would have been more action-packed than Superman Returns.

 Though Singer had an interest in Darkseid as the main villain, writer Michael Dougherty was interested in using Brainiac for the proposed sequel:In my mind, if the Kryptonians really were a space-faring race ... it would only make sense that there would've been colonies and off-planet missions ... other Kryptonians making their way to Earth seemed like a pretty big one.
 It wouldn't necessarily be evil right off the bat.
 That's too easy and cliché ...
 I think it'd be interesting to see how these other Kryptonians show up, land and have all these powers and [have to learn] how to adapt to them.
 In February 2007, the studio commissioned husband and wife duo Michele and Kieran Mulroney to write a script for a Justice League film, halting development for the Superman Returns sequel.
-The Justice League script was submitted to Warner Brothers the following June, which prompted the studio to immediately fast-track production of what was to be titled Justice League: Mortal.
-As Singer went on to film Valkyrie (2008) the next month, George Miller signed to direct in September 2007.
+The Justice League script was submitted to Warner Bros. the following June, which prompted the studio to immediately fast-track production of what was to be titled Justice League: Mortal.
+As Singer went on to film Valkyrie (2008) the next month, George Miller signed to direct in September.